 High-quality fittings and smart control solutions provide the best possible combination of durability, efficiency and intelligent consumption.
 High-end fittings have a long life expectancy and are completely maintenance-free.
-The right combination of sensors and manual controls ensures that the light is only on when it’s needed and that costs are reduced to a minimum.
+The right combination of sensors and manual controls ensures that the light is only on when it’s needed.

 Modern classrooms are used for a wide variety of activities and modes of learning.
-An ideal lighting solution must provide the best possible light for teaching on a blackboard or whiteboard, for using a projector, for working or reading on desks, for using personal screens and for working in groups.
+An ideal lighting solution must be planned to satisfy the criteria set for light levels, and whether the classroom has a traditional blackboard or an interactive whiteboard.

-To provide a dynamic learning environment, we recommend human-centric lighting solutions.
-These solutions adjust the light throughout the day, mimic natural daylight, and help students to wake up and stay focused during the day.
+To provide a dynamic learning environment, we recommend Human-Centric Lighting solutions.
+Human-centric lighting is based on the body’s response to natural light.
+By automatically adjusting the amount and color temperature of the light throughout the day, these solutions help students and teachers stay focused.
 The teacher can also activate “test-lighting” to help students do their best during tests.

 The right light is especially important in creating environments for visual learning.
-A creative and pleasant learning environment is created by using light with the right color temperature and low glare.
-The right light makes it easier to learn with and about colors, shapes and sizes.
+The right color temperature and light level, along with the absence of glare, contributes to creating a pleasant environment that promotes curiosity and creativity.
+The right light level and accurate color rendering it easier to learn with and about colors, shapes and sizes.

 Sensors and automated control systems help minimize energy consumption by turning off light when the room is not in use.